Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 # Ponytown Info.
 Im a heavy lover of cuddles please please do come and cuddle with me i love it sm heavy touch comf!
 [Even if c+h isnt in my name] .

-You may take SLIGHT.
-SMALL. inspo of my ponys id prefer you dont but still but Do not copy my ponies i repeat DO NOT copy my ponies whatsoever I spend time on making them and you can too.
+Id prefer if you ONLY take inspo off of ponys with permission, No dont copy me please, okay.
-Im usually with friends but dont be afraid to come up if you need something or cuddle.
+Im usually with friends but dont be afraid to come up if you need something

 im basically ALWAYS at bakery rarely at docks .
 Only time im somewhere else is when im with a friend.